CCGL: Contrastive Cascade Graph Learning: CCGL Framework

 \vpara{Fine-tuning.} After unsupervised training of \M~with unlabeled and augmented cascade graphs in a \textit{task-agnostic} way, we use labeled cascade graphs to fine-tune the \M~framework in a \textit{task-specific} way.
 Following \cite{chen2020big}, the MLP-based projection head used for contrastive learning can be fully discarded (i.e., only the cascade graph encoder is used for fine-tuning), partially discarded (i.e., an encoder followed by fully connected layers for fine-tuning), or fully included (i.e., we use $\mathbf{z}_i$ for both downstream fine-tuning task and contrastive learning).
 Detailed discussion of projection head is provided in Section~\ref{subsec:results}.
 For $N$ observed training cascade graphs, the training loss is defined as mean logarithmic squared error (MSLE):

 where $P_i(t_p), \hat{P}_i(t_p)$ are the true and the predicted popularity, respectively.

-\vpara{Semi-supervised learning and model distillation.} Following previous studies \cite{chen2020simple,sun2020infograph}, we use the unsupervised contrastive loss \eqref{equ:contrastive-loss} for pre-training and supervised loss \eqref{equ:sup-loss} for fine-tuning.
+\vpara{Semi-supervised learning and model distillation.} Following previous studies \cite{chen2020simple,sun2020infograph}, we use the unsupervised contrastive loss Eq.~\eqref{equ:contrastive-loss} for pre-training and supervised loss Eq.~\eqref{equ:sup-loss} for fine-tuning.
 Unsupervised contrastive loss $\mathcal{L}^\text{contrastive}$ is computed by all positive pairs, forcing the model to discriminate augmented views for labeled and unlabeled cascade graphs.
 Supervised loss $\mathcal{L}^\text{supervised}$ is computed by labeled data for learning to predict future popularity.
 However, this loss combination setting may suffer from ``negative transfer'' \cite{hu2020strategies}.
-Inspired by \cite{chen2020big,sun2020infograph}, we adopt two separate networks to mitigate this issue -- the fine-tuned model as a teacher and another as a student.
+Inspired by \cite{chen2020big,sun2020infograph}, we adopt two separate networks to mitigate this issue -- a teacher network copied from the fine-tuned predictor and a student network started from the scratch.
 We enforce the prediction of the student network as similar as possible to the teacher network by minimizing the following revised loss function:

 where $N$ is the number of labeled samples and $U$ is the number of unlabeled samples, $\hat{P}_i^T(t_p)$ and $\hat{P}_i^S(t_p)$ are predictions of the teacher and student networks, respectively.
+The weights of the teacher network are fixed and the weights of the student network are updated under Eq.~\eqref{equ:teacher-student}.
 In this way, \M~benefits from both labeled and unlabeled data: the teacher network produces pseudo labels to the student network.
 The architecture of the student network can be identical to the teacher network (self-distillation), or be a smaller network to distill.